JuliaStrings/StringEncodings.jl/README.md

 ## Notes on Installation on Linux OS

-Most Linux distributions provide `iconv` functionalities as part of the base operating system library `libc`.
-In normal circumstances, no additional installation of `libiconv` may be required by downloading it from the GNU repository and building from the sources.
+Most Linux distributions provide `iconv` functionalities as part of the base operating system library `glibc`.
+In normal circumstances, no additional installation of `libiconv` should be required.
 If you observe such a behavior on your operating system, file an issue with OS details.